Marketing communications blog with internet marketing resources, and helpful resources for New Jersey organizations.

 Clash!

-The downturn will also accelerate the use of social media, such as blogs and social-networking sites, by consumers looking for intelligence on firms and their products
+The downturn will also accelerate the use of social media, such as blogs and social-networking sites, by consumers looking for intelligence on firms and their products.at the same time that the AP is saying

 (From Buy, Buy to Bye-Bye)